michaelfester/docs/docs/guides/core/users.md

 ## Preview-as

 The Preview-as menu in Glide shows you all the users that are in your Users Table.
 Depending on your settings, it defaults to either viewing as Anyone or as the first user in the table.
-If you visit the User Profile Screen and switch users, you’ll see the screen change.
-Or, if you’re in the `Users` Table in the [Data Editor](/docs/data-editor), you’ll see the data change.
+If you visit the User Profile Screen and switch users, you'll see the screen change.
+Or, if you're in the `Users` Table in the [Data Editor](/docs/data-editor), you'll see the data change.

 This is an incredibly useful tool if you are building a project with lots of different user data and need to see the experience that different users will have.